marianposaceanu/api-redux/README.md

+# API Redux

-# Opinionated practices for creating an API hence API Redux
+Opinionated practices for creating, documenting an API.

 ### Table of contents